inexorgame-obsolete/wiki-mirror/3D flowgraphs.md

 * LUA in CryENGINE3, Unreal Engine and Unity

 ## Important of visual scripting systems
-The idea of "writing code visually"
+The idea of writing code "visually" is pretty cool.
+You just sit in front of your nodes and connect some of them with lines and it creates logic.